Overview

 How do I enable this for my program?

-Navigate to Settings > Orders in the Rivo app.
-Scroll to the "Deduct Earnings after Order Placed" section.
-Toggle "Enable deduct on order placed" on, then select the channels you want to use deferred deduction.
+Navigate to Settings > Orders in the Rivo app and scroll to the “Deduct Earnings after Order Placed” section to review your current setup.
+To enable or change DOOP, contact your Rivo success manager.
 We recommend starting with Checkout only.
-Click Save.

 If you’re enabling this on a live program with existing customers, we recommend consulting your success manager to plan the transition.